Skip to main content

 For Nominal Defendant matters, the location question is not just background detail.
 It can determine whether the statutory pathway is available where the at-fault vehicle is unidentified, uninsured or cannot be pursued in the ordinary way.

 The practical test is fact-sensitive.
-The decision-maker may look at the site’s physical character, whether the public could use it without discrimination, whether use was regular and varied, and whether signs, gates, fences or barriers made the area genuinely private or restricted.
+Decision-makers may look at the site’s physical character, whether the public could use it without discrimination, whether use was regular and varied, and whether signs, gates, fences or barriers made the area genuinely private or restricted.
 A council road reserve, shopping-centre car park, service-station forecourt, industrial access road, farm track, beach access route or construction entrance may each raise different evidence questions.

 The safer approach is to treat the accident location as an issue from day one.
 The claimant should not wait until an insurer denial or limitation argument appears before gathering photos, maps, witness details and records showing how the area was actually used.